Square-free polynomial

-where those of the a_{k} that are non-constant are pairwise coprime square-free polynomials (here, two polynomials are said coprime is their greatest common divisor is a constant; in other words that is the coprimality over the field of fractions of the coefficients that is considered).
+where those of the a_{k} that are non-constant are pairwise coprime square-free polynomials (here, two polynomials are said coprime if their greatest common divisor is a constant; in other words that is the coprimality over the field of fractions of the coefficients that is considered).
 Every non-zero polynomial admits a square-free factorization, which is unique up to the multiplication and division of the factors by non-zero constants.
 The square-free factorization is much easier to compute than the complete factorization into irreducible factors, and is thus often preferred when the complete factorization is not really needed, as for the partial fraction decomposition and the symbolic integration of rational fractions.
 Square-free factorization is the first step of the polynomial factorization algorithms that are implemented in computer algebra systems.
 Therefore, the algorithm of square-free factorization is basic in computer algebra.

-Over a field of characteristic 0, the quotient of $f$ by its GCD with its derivative is the product of the $a_i$ in the above square-free decomposition.
+Over a field of characteristic 0, the quotient of $f$ by its greatest common divisor (GCD) with its derivative is the product of the $a_i$ in the above square-free decomposition.
 Over a perfect field of non-zero characteristic p, this quotient is the product of the $a_i$ such that i is not a multiple of p.
 Further GCD computations and exact divisions allow computing the square-free factorization (see square-free factorization over a finite field).
 In characteristic zero, a better algorithm is known, Yun's algorithm, which is described below.
 Its computational complexity is, at most, twice that of the GCD computation of the input polynomial and its derivative.
-More precisely, if $T_{n}$ is the time needed to compute the GCD of two polynomials of degree $n$ and the quotient of these polynomial by the GCD, then $2T_{n}$ is an upper bound for the time needed to compute the square free decomposition.
+More precisely, if $T_{n}$ is the time needed to compute the GCD of two polynomials of degree $n$ and the quotient of these polynomials by the GCD, then $2T_{n}$ is an upper bound for the time needed to compute the complete square free decomposition.

-There are also known algorithms for the computation of the square-free decomposition of multivariate polynomials, that proceed generally by considering a multivariate polynomial as a univariate polynomial with polynomial coefficients, and applying recursively a univariate algorithm.
+There are also known algorithms for square-free decomposition of multivariate polynomials, that proceed generally by considering a multivariate polynomial as a univariate polynomial with polynomial coefficients, and applying recursively a univariate algorithm.

 Yun's algorithm

 This section describes Yun's algorithm for the square-free decomposition of univariate polynomials over a field of characteristic 0.
 It proceeds by a succession of GCD computations and exact divisions.

-The input is thus a non-zero polynomial f, and the first step of the algorithm consists of computing the GCD a0 of f and its formal derivative f.
+The input is thus a non-zero polynomial f, and the first step of the algorithm consists of computing the GCD a0 of f and its formal derivative f'.